sergiomeneguzzo/Hotel-Booking-App/README.md

 ## Email Confirmation:
 - **Email Confirmation**: After registration, users are required to confirm their email address to activate their account.

+## Logs:
+- **Log Table:** The backend API logs actions and events that are then populated into a dedicated table.
+This log can be useful for tracking errors, user actions, and overall system activity.

 ## Future Feature:
 - **Payment Simulation**: A payment simulation feature will be implemented using FifthPocket for home banking functionality.